by K.M. Richards

 Channel 59 had the unfortunate luck to affiliate with DuMont as the network was beginning its downward spiral toward oblivion.
 In addition to the football games, which moved Sunday sign-ons to 1:00pm, WFAM-TV aired fourteen NBA basketball games beginning in December, but only a relative handful of the network's other programs -- Life is Worth Living (Bishop Fulton J. Sheen), Johns Hopkins Science Review, Stars On Parade, Dollar A Second, The Goldbergs, and Better Living Television Theater -- ever appeared in what passed for the Courier & Journal's published listings for the station's first year on the air.
 It also appeared that everything but the sporting events and Bishop Sheen was airing via kinescopes ... as an example, Stars On Parade, which aired live on the network on Wednesday evenings, were on the Saturday WFAM-TV schedule.

-At first, WFAM-TV's "news" was the syndicated Clete Roberts Reports, which aired nightly, first at 6:00pm and then at 6:15, although ten-to-fifteen minute long "Weatherman" reports aired nightly at 9:30pm, with a 6:00pm edition added in September (responsible for the bump of Roberts to fifteen minutes later).
-Roberts was already a veteran jourmalist by then, having been a war correspondent during World War II and the Korean War, and his commentary-laden newscasts had been carried, starting in 1942, on the Pacific Coast Network (which consisted of NBC Blue network shows plus regional offerings).
+At first, WFAM-TV's "news" was the syndicated Clete Roberts Reports, which aired nightly, first at 6:00pm and then at 6:15, although ten-to-fifteen minute long "Weatherman" reports delivered by program director Richard W. "Dick" Long aired nightly at 9:30pm, with a 6:00pm edition added in September (responsible for the bump of Roberts to fifteen minutes later).
+Roberts was already a veteran journalist by then, having been a war correspondent during World War II and the Korean War, and his commentary-laden newscasts had been carried, starting in 1942, on the Pacific Coast Network (which consisted of NBC Blue network shows plus regional offerings).
 The television version was created in 1951 to capitalize on his coverage of the Korean War and production was already winding down by the time channel 59 signed on.
 At the time, Roberts was especially well-known in Los Angeles, having worked at KMPC/710 pre-World War 2 and at KFWB/980 afterwards, with his television series being an outgrowth of his existing reports for KLAC-TV/13.
 Roberts was replaced in April 1954 by a half-hour local newscast, with an additional ten-minute newscast airing at 10:00pm.

 It may have been a telling sign that the biggest "hit" WFAM-TV had in its early years was Banko, a bingo-like game sponsored in 1955 by the Eisner Food Store chain (where, naturally, viewers could pick up their free Banko cards every week in order to tune in and play along).
 Eisner provided the smaller prizes as well, which included a six bottle carton of Pepsi-Cola for everyone who scored a Banko, a small appliance or kitchen aid -- for example, an electric popcorn popper on the June 29 broadcast -- to the ten viewers each week who scored in the least number of throws, and local appliance store Reifer's (at "9th and Main", footnoted the Eisner newspaper ad) gave away an Admiral refrigerator to anyone managing to win on less than nine throws during the weekly broadcasts.